briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 ### 513.121   Marihuana drug paraphernalia

-1. _(a)_ As used in this section, “drug paraphernalia” has the same meaning as in Section 513.12.
+1. _(a)_ As used in this section, "drug paraphernalia" has the same meaning as in Section 513.12.

 2. _(b)_ In determining if any equipment, product, or material is drug